sithmel/sistema/README.md

 - FAST: dependencies are executed in parallel, in the optimal order and only once every execution
 - TESTABLE: Sistema takes care of the wiring, so that dependencies can be tested in isolation
 - RELIABLE: Sistema takes care of shutting dependencies in the right order

-## How it differs from Systemic

-I enjoyed using [Systemic](https://github.com/onebeyond/systemic) and its predecessor [electrician](https://github.com/tes/electrician) for a long time. _Sistema_ differs in a few key aspects:

-- With Sistema you can define a dependency in an external package, **including its dependencies**.
-This is not possible with Systemic, because it uses a centralised dependencies registry that needs to be defined in the application
-- Sistema uses references instead of strings to define a dependency.
-This prevents typos and makes not possible to define cyclic dependencies that would reveal themselves only at runtime
-- Sistema runs all dependencies in parallel, instead of doing that in series.
-Same with shutting down.
-- Sistema can be used to define all kind of dependencies, not just the ones necessaries to start the application